ay3v33/FearFactorProject/project_overview.md

 ## Specific Task:

 A natural language parser is needed to assess short documents for their impact on a reader regarding fear, stress, morale, and trust in authorities.
 For example, a document (news report or social media post) stating that an invasion or a flood is imminent might induce fear, or that there is a food shortage might lower morale.

-Perfect understanding is not required, but rather a general sense.
 It would be sufficient to produce a value for each document/post in the range [-1.0 +1.0] for each of the factors fear, stress, morale, and trust.